 This method of grilling whole fish can be adapted for other species, much like our technique for achieving perfectly grilled mackerel.
-The spice blend used here pairs wonderfully with grilled meats as well, such as our juicy pan-grilled pork chops.
-For those preferring freshwater fish, the same grilling principles can be applied to create perfectly seared grilled catfish fillets, offering a similar texture with a milder flavor profile.
+The spice blend used here pairs wonderfully with grilled meats, such as our juicy pan-grilled pork chops.
+If you don't have a grill, this baked whole fish recipe is a must-try.
+Love spicy fish?
+Don’t miss our Jamaican escovitch fish!

 Caribbean Grilled Red Snapper Ingredients

-Whole Red Snapper โ Scaled, gutted, and washed.
-This fish has a mild flavour and a flaky texture, perfect for grilling.
+- Whole Red Snapper – Scaled, gutted, and washed.
+This fish has a mild flavor and a flaky texture, making it perfect for grilling.

-Herbs โ I used flavorful fresh herbs to season fish, including garlic cloves, thyme, ginger, fresh parsley, onion, basil (optional), and spring onion.
+- Herbs – I used flavorful fresh herbs to season fish, including garlic cloves, fresh thyme, ginger, fresh parsley, onion, basil (optional), and spring onion.

-Cooking Oil โ Helps the marinade adhere to the fish and ensures it cooks evenly without sticking to the grill.
+- Cooking Oil – Helps the marinade adhere to the fish, ensuring it cooks evenly without sticking to the grill.

 How to Make Caribbean Grilled Red Snapper